Positive surface group representations in PO(p,q): Introduction

 \section{Introduction}

-\addtocontents{toc}{ } Higher Teichm\"uller theory stems from the seminal work of Labourie \cite{Labourie-IM} and Fock-Goncharov \cite{FG}, and Burger-Iozzi-Wienhard \cite{BIW}; they discovered that, for some classes of Lie groups, there exist \emph{higer rank Teichm\"uller spaces:} connected components of character varieties only consisting of injective representations with discrete image.
-Respectively, they discovered the \emph{Hitchin components} for split real Lie groups and the \emph{maximal components} for Hermitian Lie groups.
-It was later discovered that these components consist only of representations with further remarkable geometric properties bearing strong similarities with holonomies of hyperbolizations \cite{Lee-Zhang, BP, Lab-McShane, Vlamis-Yarmola, FP}; furthermore, since they form connected components of character varieties, they can be studied with an array of different tools including Higgs bundles \cite{Hitchin, HiggsBundles} and real algebraic geometry \cite{BIPP}.
+\addtocontents{toc}{ } Higher rank Teichm\"uller theory stems from the seminal work of Labourie \cite{Labourie-IM}, Fock--Goncharov \cite{FG}, and Burger--Iozzi--Wienhard \cite{BIW}; they discovered that, for some classes of Lie groups, there exist \emph{higher rank Teichm\"uller spaces:} connected components of character varieties of fundamental groups $\G$ of closed surfaces $S$ of genus at least 2 in higher rank semisimple Lie groups that only consist of injective representations with discrete image.
+More specifically Labourie and Fock--Goncharov showed that for split real Lie groups the \emph{Hitchin components}, discovered by Hitchin \cite{Hitchin}, form higher rank Teichmüller spaces, while Burger--Iozzi--Wienhard discovered the \emph{maximal components} for Hermitian Lie groups and proved that they also form higher rank Teichmüller spaces.
+These components consist only of representations with further remarkable geometric properties bearing strong similarities with holonomies of hyperbolizations \cite{Lee-Zhang, BP, Lab-McShane, Vlamis-Yarmola, HuangSun, FP}; furthermore, since they form connected components of character varieties, they can be studied with an array of different tools including Higgs bundles \cite{Hitchin, HiggsBundles} and real algebraic geometry \cite{BIPP}.